logux/docs/3-concepts/2-action.md

 { type: 'logux/subscribe', channel: 'users/380' }
 ```

-Clients use this action to subscribe to the channel.
+Clients use this action to subscribe to a channel.
 Next, we will have [special chapter] about channels and subscriptions.

 Developers can define additional custom properties in subscribe action: